cschladetsch/Doplhin/ConvertUTCToLocalTime/prompt.md

 There is abundant confusion about how to deal with date-time stamps.

 The generated program allows for conversion of a datetime from Coordinated Universal Time (UTC) to its corresponding local time.
-The input can in either UTC FORMAT or in a human-readable format.
+The input can in either UTC Format or in a human-readable format.

 The output is always formal [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time).